ARIA-Funded-TREND/HMS/README.md

 </p>

 ## 🌐 Overview
-Official reference implementation of Cooperative Context-sensitive Cognitive Computation (Co⁴), a mental-state-dependent regime-based architecture for pre-attentive relevance selection prior to attention computation.
+This repository provides a reference implementation of Cooperative Context-sensitive Cognitive Computation (Co⁴), a mental-state-dependent, regime-based architecture for pre-attentive relevance selection prior to attention computation.

-This is an active research codebase developed as part of the TREND project.
-The repository provides a fully reproducible framework including training scripts, evaluation pipelines, configuration files, and pretrained checkpoints for the experiments reported in the paper.
+The codebase has been developed as part of the TREND project and serves as an active research platform.
+It includes a fully reproducible framework comprising training scripts, evaluation pipelines, configuration files, and pretrained checkpoints corresponding to the experiments reported in the paper.

-This codebase is intentionally presented as a research platform rather than a finalized or fully optimized model.
-It is designed to support experimentation, reproducibility of reported results, and community-driven exploration of alternative architectural approaches beyond standard attention mechanisms.
+This repository is intentionally presented as a research platform rather than a finalized or fully optimized production model.
+It is designed to facilitate experimentation, ensure reproducibility of reported results, and support community-driven exploration of alternative architectural directions beyond standard attention mechanisms.

 ## 🧠 Core idea